 In Staring Down Fate we will experience Chris' work with red wolves, learn about the importance he places on humans connecting with nature, and witness the extreme physical effects of a disease correlated with many potential factors ranging from genetics to pollution.
 We will explore these potential causes of ALS, experience the struggle of knowing your life has changed and your days are numbered, and search for how to feel fulfilled even when your career work is in jeopardy of being cut.

 For Chris' Children and for All of Us

-This film came about because Chris wants his young kids to see what he did in life and in his career.
+This film came about because Chris wanted his young children to see what he did in life and in his career.
 But the film progressed because it is about all of us: our relationship to nature, our search to find purpose in life and our struggle to find meaning in mortality.
 Most of us have had a loved one deal with imminent death and many know people with neurodegenerative diseases.
 Staring Down Fate will serve to fulfill Chris' dream for more people to learn about the plight of the elusive red wolf and for his kids to learn about nature, wildlife and how their father spent his life.
-The depth of this story and dissemination of the film within new audiences will further increase awareness of the devastating effects of ALS and will illustrate the need for more ALS research into causes and treatments.
+The depth of this story and dissemination of the film will further increase awareness of the correlations between environmental issues and neurodegenerative diseases, like ALS.
+It illustrates the need for more ALS research into causes and treatments.
 But most of all, it inspires all of us to live our lives with purpose to make this world a better place.

 First of all, we would like to thank everyone who contributed and supported this film in so many ways.
 This film happened because of you!
 The support of all of our families and friends through all of this cannot be quantified or explained.
 THANK YOU!

 We had over 260 financial supporters of this film!
 Thank you to every single one of you.
 Many are in the credits of the film, some are listed in the levels below, many more gave to support the effort and some were anonymous donors.
 Each and every donor was instrumental in the completion of Staring Down Fate.
 THANK YOU!